 The Scheme was introduced to encourage employers to retain their workforce throughout the coronavirus pandemic.
 Under the Scheme, the Government contributes towards the wage costs of employees who are placed on temporary leave by their employer.
 This type of leave is known as "furlough".
-The Scheme began on 1 March 2020 and is due to close on 31 March 2021.
+The Scheme began on 1 March 2020 and is due to close on 30 April 2021, however, it is possible that there may be further extensions.